Today our blog puts the Spotlight on Author Mark Barnes. He writes Mystery novels and Educational, non-fiction books.

 Author's Book List

-The League - A New Game
+- A New Game

 Jordan Young and his Wall Street friends set out to play a new game.
 It comes with an entry fee that only the wealthy can afford and a lottery-sized trophy.
 Year after year, the prize increases, until the men in this elite, secret league play their game for an unfathomable, winner-take-all $50 million.